DylanSZ/qa-portfolio-dylan/bug-reports/sample-bug.md

 This section outlines the bug reporting and retesting process designed using Jira.
 The goal is to ensure clear communication, traceability, and consistent defect lifecycle tracking between QA, developers, and BAs.

-#Responsibility:
+# Responsibility
-- Designed bug report flow and defect lifecycle in Jira.
+- Designed bug report flow and defect lifecycle in Jira and Marker.io.
 - Created custom templates for consistent bug and retest report formats.
 - Designed and implemented SOPs to standardize bug titles, descriptions, terminology, and formatting in Jira to ensure consistency, clarity, and traceability across the QA team.

+# Tools
+- Jira
+- Marker.io

-# Example of bug report:
+# Example of bug report

 - **Platform**: Jira
 - **Custom Fields**: Environment, Priority, Linked Work Item, Assignee

 ## Functional bug

-Bug Report: Incorrect Payment Type Displayed for Bank Account
+### Bug report: Incorrect Payment Type Displayed for Bank Account

 | No. | Issue | Test Steps | Expected Result | Attachment |
 |-----|-------|------------|-----------------|------------|